 Joyce Nojima is a second-generation Japanese American born and raised in Santa Rosa, California.
 She received her B.A. in Art Practice from University of California, Berkeley in 2003 and earned her MFA at University of California, Davis in 2014.
-She was recently in the Affiliate Artist and Graduate Fellowship Program at the Headlands Center for the Arts.
-She is currently an artist at Root Division.
+She was an Affiliate Artist and Graduate Fellowship Program at the Headlands Center for the Arts.
+She was also a former studio artist at Root Division.

 With my hands, I grip my material and pull it apart.
 Puncturing, disfiguring, welding, and drawing with a heated iron rod.
 Tentative gestures are interrupted by thick yet translucent scars.
 These marks echo the dichotomy between rhythm and atonality, thoughtfulness and impetuousness.
 The more I manipulate the material, the more volume is revealed.
 I search for beauty in destruction and become lost in the surface I create.